DataDog/documentation/content/en/integrations/pivotal_platform.md

 #### Verify the Agent is installed everywhere

-To check if the Agent installs were successful, filter by `cloudfoundry` on the [Host map page][20] in Datadog.
-The Agent BOSH release tags each host with a generic `cloudfoundry` tag.
-Optionally group hosts by any tag, such as `bosh_job`, as in the following screenshot:
+To check if the Agent installations were successful, filter by `cloudfoundry` on the [Host map page][20] in Datadog.
+The Datadog Agent BOSH release tags each host with `cloudfoundry`.
+Optionally, group hosts by any tag, such as `bosh_job`, as in the following screenshot:

-{{< img src="integrations/cloud_foundry/cloud-foundry-host-map.png" alt="cloud-foundry-host-map"  >}}
+{{< img src="integrations/cloud_foundry/cloud-foundry-host-map.png" alt="The host map in Datadog with cloudfoundry entered in the Filter section and bosh_job in the Group section"  >}}

-Click on any host to zoom in, then click **system** within its hexagon to make sure Datadog is receiving metrics for it:
+Click on any host to zoom in, then click **system** within its hexagon to make sure Datadog is receiving system metrics:

-{{< img src="integrations/cloud_foundry/cloud-foundry-host-map-detail.png" alt="cloud-foundry-host-map-detail"  >}}
+{{< img src="integrations/cloud_foundry/cloud-foundry-host-map-detail.png" alt="The detail view for a host in the Datadog host map with the system integration selected and multiple graphs displaying data"  >}}

 ### Deploy the Datadog Firehose Nozzle